 We solve the stochastic neoclassical growth model, the workhorse of modern macroeconomics, using C++14, Fortran 2008, Java, Julia, Python, Matlab, Mathematica, and R. We implement the same algorithm, value function iteration, in each of the languages.
 We report the execution times of the codes in a Mac and in a Windows computer and briefly comment on the strengths and weaknesses of each language.

 Most Recent Working Paper (may not be identical to the published version)

 This paper proposes a structural approach to measuring the effects of electoral accountability.
 We estimate a political agency model with imperfect information in order to identify and quantify discipline and selection effects, using data on U.S. governors.
 We find that the possibility of reelection provides a significant incentive for incumbents to exert effort, that is, a disciplining effect.
 We also find a positive but weaker selection effect.
 According to our model, the widely-used two-term regime improves voter welfare by 4.2% compared to a one-term regime.

 NBER Working Paper 21151 [May 2015]

 I use a statistical model to combine various surveys to produce a term structure of inflation expectations — inflation expectations at any horizon — and an associated term structure of real interest rates.
 Inflation expectations extracted from this model track realized inflation quite well, and in terms of forecast accuracy, they are at par with or superior to some popular alternatives.
-Looking at the period 2008–2015, where the Federal Reserve conducted a number of unconventional policies following the financial crisis, I conclude that long-run inflation expectations remained anchored, and real interest rates at all horizons declined to exceptionally low levels.
+The real interest rates obtained from the model follow TIPS rates as well.